 The right people will come to you when they know what you stand for.

 The core of your business should represent your values.
-Not only does this align to your soul’s mission but it also helps you to attract the right people to your mission.
+Not only does this align with your soul’s mission but it also helps you to attract the right people to your mission.
 For example, if you value peace, harmony, and kindness, and you practice it in all aspects of your business, people who share the same values will naturally be attracted to you.

-Those who aren’t attracted to your mission is not your target audience anyway.
+Those who aren’t attracted to your mission are not your target audience anyway.
 So having a clear identity helps to sift out who you are going to work with and who you aren’t going to work with.

 As an employee, you are told what to do.
 But as an entrepreneur, you have the freedom to do whatever you want.
 You have to know yourself very well because the business starts with you.